AntonioPrimera/laravel-js-localization/readme.md

 // Get the current locale via: app()->getLocale()
 $locale = LocaleManager::currentLocale();

+// Get the locale for the authenticated user, fallback to the session locale and then to the default locale
+$userLocale = LocaleManager::authenticatedUserLocale();

 // Set the locale for the current request and store it in the session LocaleManager::setLocale('en');